gabledata/tutorial/README.md

 git push
 ```

-Once the workflow completes, you should be able to see the `ScheduleAdherenceEvent` contract in the Gable UI.
+Once the workflow completes, you should be able to see the `Orders` contract in the Gable UI.

 Congratulations!
 You've set up your tutorial repository and are ready to try out Gable's platform!

 ## Step 2: Creating Your First Data Contract

-The tutorial repository includes three data asset files for a fake public transit agency.
-The data assets are two Protobuf files and one Avro file which represent different events for the public transit agency.
+The tutorial repository includes many different data assets for a generic e-commerce company.
+It includes database tables and event schemas.
+For this tutorial, we are going to create a contract on the `order_details` database table.

 ### Create a new branch to add the contract